shehreendheda/katacoda-scenarios/tagging/taggingk8s/step3.md

 <a href="https://docs.datadoghq.com/graphing/dashboards/Dashboards" target="_blank">Dashboards</a> in Datadog allow you to visually track, analyze, and display key performance metrics to help you monitor the health of your infrastructure.

 You can use assigned tags to create a variety of graphs and dashboards, with each focusing on certain metrics or resources in your infrastructure.
+Let's start creating a dashboard for this deployment.

 1. In Datadog, navigate to <a href="https://app.datadoghq.com/dashboard/lists" target="_datadog">**Dashboards** > **Dashboard List**</a> and click **New Dashboard** in the top right.